St. Adalbert's Basilica, Buffalo: Community

 The St. Adalbert's Response to Love Center, run by Sister Mary Johnice, is located next to the Basilica and provides services for the poor of Buffalo, such as hot meals, a food pantry, toys and clothing for children, GED classes, and basic career-related computer training.
 In 2016, St. Adalbert's former rectory was transformed into the Mother Teresa Home, a haven for pregnant women operated by the Diocesen Office of Pro-Life Activities.

 Current status

 The last mass was scheduled for November 25, 2007, but had been put on hold due to the parish having filed an appeal to the Vatican.
-In February 2008 the Vatican's highest Canonical Court upheld Bishop Edward Kmiec's decision to close the church.
+In February 2008, the Vatican's highest Canonical Court upheld Bishop Edward Kmiec's decision to close the church.
 An appeal was made by the "Save St. Adalbert" committee, and the process was delayed.
-Again revisited, The Vatican Congregation for the Clergy has upheld the decision to merge St. Adalbert Parish into St. John Kanty Parish, with St. Adalbert's remaining open for worship.
-The final weekly Mass at St. Adalbert's was celebrated on Sept.
-18, 2011, marking the end of the yearlong observance of the 125th anniversary of the parish.
+Again revisited, the Vatican Congregation for the Clergy has upheld the decision to merge St. Adalbert Parish into St. John Kanty Parish, with St. Adalbert's remaining open for worship.
+The final weekly Mass at St. Adalbert's was celebrated on September 18, 2011, marking the end of the year-long observance of the 125th anniversary of the parish.
 St. Adalbert Basilica remains open to this day for four yearly special masses plus weddings, funerals, baptisms, tours, and other occasions.